cs2103aug2015-w10-1j/main/README.md

 You can modify an existing task by using the `edit` command, specifying its line number and updated description.
 For example, `edit 2 OP2` changes the description of task 2 to "OP2".
 ![edit page](images/manual/3.jpg)
 <br><br>
-*A user can also change the due date by specifying it as an optional parameter after the description.*
+*A user can also change the due date by specifying it as an optional parameter after the description.
+For example, `edit 2 due 15/10/15` changes the due date of task 2 to 15/10/15*

 4. **Delete, Undo, and Command Stacking**<br>